100% Whole Grain Einkorn Bread

 Instructions

 - Add the water to a large mixing bowl.
-Add the yeast, oil, and honey, and whisk to combine.300 ml water, 2 1/4 teaspoon dry yeast, 3 tablespoons olive oil, 1 tablespoon honey
+Add the yeast, oil, and honey, and whisk to combine.300 ml (1 ¼ cups) water, 2 1/4 teaspoon dry yeast, 3 tablespoons olive oil, 1 tablespoon honey

 - Add about a third of the flour to the bowl and mix to combine.
-Add the remaining flour and salt, and stir until a shaggy dough forms.550 grams einkorn flour, 1 teaspoon sea salt
+Add the remaining flour and salt, and stir until a shaggy dough forms.500 to 550 grams (~3 ⅔ cups) einkorn flour, 1 teaspoon sea salt

 - Cover the dough for ten minutes and let it rest before kneading.
 This allows the whole grains to absorb some of the water and makes the dough easier to work with.

-- Place the kneaded dough back into the mixing bowl and cover with tea towel or plate.
+- Place the kneaded dough back into the mixing bowl and cover with a tea towel and large plate.
 Set aside to rise until doubled, about an hour at room temperature.

 - Punch the dough down and turn it out onto a lightly floured surface.
-Gently press it into a rough rectangle (one edge should be the length of your bread tin).
+Gently press it into a rough rectangle (the short edge should be the length of your bread tin).
 Make sure the dough isn't sticking to the work surface, then roll it into a tight spiral.

-- Line a bread tin with parchment paper, or grease with a light-tasting oil.
+- Line a bread tin with parchment paper, or grease with a light-tasting oil or butter.
+Pictured is a 26cm (10 in.) long dish and is the perfect size for this recipe.

 - Place the dough seam-side down into the prepared bread tin.
 Cover and set aside to rise again until puffy but not doubled, about half an hour.

-- Once the dough has risen, bake the bread for 40-45 minutes, or until a dark golden brown.
+- Once fully proved, bake the bread for 40-45 minutes, or until golden brown.
+If it's browning too much for your preference, cover loosely with foil or a piece of parchment paper.
 You can check the interior temperature with a thermometer (it should be 90°C or about 190°F when baked).
+For a softer loaf, brush the top with butter or coconut oil as soon as it comes out of the oven.

-- Cool the bread for about ten minutes before removing from the tin and cooling fully on a wire rack.
+- Cool the loaf for ten minutes before removing from the tin and cooling fully on a wire rack.
 Keep in an airtight container or wrap well to store.
-This bread freezes well.
+Einkorn bread freezes well.

 Video